Trips 2025

 FarmSOP (sleeping on campus) (International Affinity)

-Nezinscot Farm, located just 20 minutes away from campus in Turner, is perhaps the perfect spot to spend a day outside—if you don’t mind getting your hands dirty, that is.
-The farm is surrounded by 250 acres of organic farmland consisting of veggie gardens, rolling fields, farm animals, and the Nezinscot River.
-Although there are a variety of farming activities included in this trip, related to produce as well as livestock, you can expect to have some dirt under your nails by the end of the day!
-Running water and toilets are available at Nezinscot farm.
+Farthest Field Farm, located in Freeport, Maine, is perhaps the perfect spot to spend a day outside—if you don’t mind getting your hands dirty, that is.
+The farm is surrounded by acres of organic farmland consisting of veggie gardens, rolling fields, and farm animals.
+Although there are a variety of farming activities included in this trip, related to produce as well as livestock, you can expect to have some dirt under your nails by the end of the day and maybe even get lucky enough to make your own hot sauce!
+Running water and toilets are available at the farm.

 Meet the leaders!